pactflow/docs.pactflow.io/website/docs/docs/workshops/bi-directional/step10.md

-# 10. Learn about Pactflow's breaking change detection system
+# 10. Breaking change detection

 So far everything has been really easy.
 Let's go a bit deeper and introduce a breaking change into the system.
 Breaking changes come in two main ways: